vickneee/TemperatureConverter/README.md

 # Temperature Converter
-## JUnit5, JaCoCo, Jenkins, JavaFX, XQuartz, Docker, macOS ARM-based
+## JUnit5, JaCoCo, Jenkins, JavaFX, XQuartz, Docker, macOS

 On macOS, you can use XQuartz as the X11 server, and connect your Docker container to it.